avishkarbachhav45-tech/PY-Startup/README.md

 # PY-Startup
 Welcome to PY-Startup — my starting point for learning Python.
 This repository will contain all my practice programs, notes, concepts, and small projects as I explore Python.

+## Goal
+To build a strong foundation in Python and improve step-by-step through practice.